Baton Rouge Bar Foundation Pro Bono Project

 Thirst for Justice

 The Pro Bono Project provides a walk-in legal clinic every Wednesday and Thursday afternoon from 3 to 5 p.m. at the St. Vincent de Paul Bishop Ott Shelter located at 220 St. Vincent de Paul St. in Baton Rouge.
-Volunteers provide legal counseling and advice to low income clients on matters of civil law only.
+Volunteers provide legal counseling and advice to individuals on matters of civil law only.

 Ask-A-Lawyer

-The Pro Bono Project provides walk-in legal clinic two to three times a month at several locations throughout the greater Baton Rouge area.
-Volunteers provide legal advice to clients of various social service agencies including Catholic Charities of the Diocese of Baton Rouge, Delmont Services Center of Baton Rouge, and the East Baton Rouge Parish Branch Libraries.
-Clinics are held weekdays from 9 to 11:45 a.m. and Saturdays from 9:30 to 11:45 a.m.
-The Pro Bono Project also partners with the Southern University Law Center Clinical Education Program to present an evening clinic each semester.
+The Pro Bono Project provides walk-in legal clinics two to three times a month at several locations throughout the greater Baton Rouge area.
+Volunteers provide legal advice at various social service agencies including Catholic Charities of the Diocese of Baton Rouge, Delmont Service Center of Baton Rouge, the East Baton Rouge Parish Branch Libraries and in surrounding parishes.
+Times and locations of these events vary.

-To volunteer for Ask-A-Lawyer, click here or contact Emily Chambers.
+To volunteer for Ask-A-Lawyer, contact Caroline Cooper.
 For a calendar of upcoming clinics, click here.

 Wills for Heroes:

-Civil (no criminal) cases are referred by Southeast Louisiana Legal Services Corporation (SLLS) to the Pro Bono Project for placement with volunteer attorneys.
+The Pro Bono Project accepts a limited number of cases each year.
+Civil (non-criminal cases are referred directly by Southeast Louisiana Legal Services Corporation (SLLS) to the Pro Bono Project for placement with volunteer attorneys.

-To qualify for free legal services, you must contact Southeast Louisiana Legal Services Corporation (855) 512-3980 or (225) 448-0331 or complete a web application at www.slls.org .
-Eligibility for service is based on gross income and in relation to family size.
-An applicant's assets are also considered.
+To apply for free legal services, you must contact Southeast Louisiana Legal Services Corporation at (855) 512-3980 or (225) 448-0080 or complete a web application at www.slls.org.
+Eligibility for service is based on gross income and in relation to family size, assets and case type.
 If SLLS accepts your case, it may be referred to the Pro Bono Project for placement with a volunteer attorney.

 Thirst for Justice

-The Pro Bono Project provides a walk-in legal clinic every Wednesday and Thursday afternoon from 3 to 5 p.m. at the St. Vincent de Paul Bishop Ott Shelter located at 220 St. Vincent DePaul St., Baton Rouge, LA 70802. (click here for a map)
+The Pro Bono Project provides a walk-in legal clinic on Wednesday and Thursday afternoons from 3 to 5 p.m. at the offices of St. Vincent de Paul located at 220 St. Vincent DePaul St., Baton Rouge, LA 70802 (click here for a map).
+At Thirst for Justice, volunteers provide legal counseling and advice on matters of civil law only.
+Thirst for Justice is first-come, first-serve.

 Ask-A-Lawyer